 An example of how HACSM has leveraged the MTW flexibility is the creation of the Provider-Based program.
 HACSM is using its “block-grant” funding status to create a new rental subsidy program to serve populations that may not be served under other rental assistance programs.
 The program provides funding to service providers to support their clients' housing and supportive service costs.

 Currently, HACSM has contracted with four providers serving different special needs populations.
-They are (1) CORA for victims of domestic violence (15 units), (2) Service League for persons re-entering society after a period of incarceration and who are receiving addiction treatment and other supportive services (30 beds in 5 different houses), (3) HIP Housing for low-income parent(s) who are in school and working towards self-sufficiency (3 houses with 18 beds), and (4) Brilliant Corners for persons who are high utilizers of the mental health system or exiting mental health, residential treatment, hospitals, or health care facilities (20 units).
+They are (1) CORA for victims of domestic violence (15 units), (2) Service League for persons re-entering society after a period of incarceration and who are receiving addiction treatment and other supportive services (30 beds in 5 different houses), (3) HIP Housing for low-income parent(s) who are in school and working towards self-sufficiency (22 rooms in 4 different houses ), and (4) Brilliant Corners for persons who are high utilizers of the mental health system or exiting mental health, residential treatment, hospitals, or health care facilities (20 units).

 Number of Individuals and Families currently Assisted by the Provider-Based Assistance (PBA) Program

 Number of Families Exiting Housing Subsidy Programs as a Result of Self-Sufficiency